CarlosSanabriaM/topics_and_summary/topics-and-extractive-summary-project/docs/source/index.rst

 of text documents and classifies them inside that topics.
 It also generates summaries of text documents.
 This is done using NLP techniques.

-See the :ref:`introduction` for more detail about the objectives of the library.
+See the :ref:`introduction` for more detail about the objectives and functionalities of the library.

 .. toctree::
    :maxdepth: 2